What is a dual diagnosis treatment program?

 By treating co-occurring diagnoses simultaneously, dual diagnosis treatment helps patients generalize skills and sustain recovery through a range of strategies in addition to sobriety.

 Dual diagnosis programs not only help patients get sober, they help patients feel whole.
-They help patients address the underlying conditions that were driving or contributing to the alcohol or substance use.
+They help patients address the often longstanding psychiatric conditions that can contribute to relapse and fuel substance use.
 And they help patients explore new connections to their communities and positive sources of strength and support.

 What if my loved one with a substance use disorder does not want treatment?